jgarza/2FA-Server-Admin-Guide/settings_global.md

 ### Role Mapping

 Role Mapping refers to the ability to map 2FA ONE Server Roles to Active Directory groups.
-This has been explained in detail under section 8.4.
+This has been explained in detail under section **XXXXXXXX****

 ### Auto Enroll